-5 reasons why employee referrals are highly effective4 min read
+5 reasons why you need an employee referrals program now5 min read

 For businesses struggling to attract and retain qualified candidates with critical skills, an employee referral program could be the solution to your talent crisis.

 Here’s why 5 reasons why referral recruitment strategies pay off:

 - Better retention levels

 - Reduced time to hire